benhowell/benhowell.github.com/_drafts/vigilantism-vandalism-and-ethics-in-engineering.md

 </div>
 For a full analysis on what the code actually does, please visit the [original thread over at EEVBlog][1]

-I have to point out at this time that [FTDI licence][3] specifically states: "Use of the Software as a driver for, or installation of the Software onto, a component that is not a Genuine FTDI Component, including without limitation counterfeit components, MAY IRRETRIEVABLY DAMAGE THAT COMPONENT." but this _does not_ give them any ethical right to use malicious code to damage end user hardware.
+I have to point out at this time that [FTDI license][3] specifically states: "Use of the Software as a driver for, or installation of the Software onto, a component that is not a Genuine FTDI Component, including without limitation counterfeit components, MAY IRRETRIEVABLY DAMAGE THAT COMPONENT." but this _does not_ give them any ethical right to use malicious code to damage end user hardware.
 Even if we ignore the potential illegality of this deliberate bricking tactic and "disclaimer" it still wanton vandalism on the unsuspecting and innocent end user.
 FTDI are taking a riot mentality and damaging innocent victims property.
 Fantastic customer relations FTDI!

-As can been gleaned from the code above, the driver in no way discriminates between illegal counterfeit chips and _legal_ clone chips and it is ridiculous to suggest that any end user would be aware of the fact that some USB device they have legitimately purchased from a legitimate supplier knows the difference between real and counterfeit FDTI chips.
+As can been gleaned from the code above, the driver in no way discriminates between illegal counterfeit chips and _legal_ clone chips and it is ridiculous to suggest that any end user would be aware of the fact that some USB device they have legitimately purchased from a legitimate supplier knows the difference between real and counterfeit FTDI chips.
 Hell, if most even knew what FTDI was it's be bloody amazing!
 In fact, supply chains in the electronics industry is a such a complex ecosystem there is no telling where in the chain any alleged counterfeiting occurs (or even if it is in fact deliberate).
 And again, I must point out that these drivers disable legitimate cloned chips.

-Now let's suppose for a moment that a manufacturer of a device has, unbeknowns to them, shipped 10000, 100000, whatever number of devices using a counterfeit chip that was substituted many links away up the supply chain.
-What does a company do when they have any number of devices out there produced in any number of different production runs where any or all of the devices on any or all of those runs could contain either contrfeit or clone chips?
+Now let's suppose for a moment that a manufacturer of a device has, unbeknown to them, shipped 10000, 100000, whatever number of devices using a counterfeit chip that was substituted many links away up the supply chain.
+What does a company do when they have any number of devices out there produced in any number of different production runs where any or all of the devices on any or all of those runs could contain either counterfeit or clone chips?
 What does the future hold for them once all their devices suddenly stop working and their support lines are running hot with complaints and returns?
 Rolling back the to the previous driver has no effect.
 What now?
 <br/>
 <br/>

 #### What should've been done?
 FTDI should be using legal avenues with which to pursue counterfeit chip makers, and if their claims are proven, seek prosecution of those counterfeiters.
-Any punitive measures that arise as a result of such legal action will then be bourne by the actual perpetrators and not the innocent end users.
+Any punitive measures that arise as a result of such legal action will then be borne by the actual perpetrators and not the innocent end users.

-Other than pursue the relevent conterfeiters via the legal system, there are many other avenues for getting a point across.
+Other than pursue the relevant counterfeiters via the legal system, there are many other avenues for getting a point across.
-The driver could employ some intelligence to alert the user as to whether or not they are using a geniune FTDI chip or not.
+The driver could employ some intelligence to alert the user as to whether or not they are using a genuine FTDI chip or not.
 This course of action would avoid damaging hardware and in the case of clones not illegally disable them.
 The onus then is on the clone manufacturer to provide a driver (fix this, it sounds crap).
 "Sorry.
-You are attempting to use an offical FTDI driver with incompatible hardware." or something.
-Supplying software that doesn't work on competitors hardware is perfectly ok, damaging competitors hardware is not ok.
+You are attempting to use an official FTDI driver with incompatible hardware." or something.
+Supplying software that doesn't work on competitors hardware is perfectly OK, damaging hardware is not OK.
 <br/>
 <br/>

 #### What should be done now?
-Microsoft should revoke the driver signature as the driver not only disables conterfeit chips, it also breaks legitimate FTDI clones, rendering any devices using these chips illegally broken via what can only be defined as malicious code.
+Microsoft should revoke the driver signature as the driver not only disables counterfeit chips, it also breaks legitimate FTDI clones, rendering any devices using these chips illegally broken via what can only be defined as malicious code.
 Microsoft need to treat this issue with the seriousness it deserves.
 Windows automatic updates of drivers that maliciously break perfectly legal hardware should never be condoned or facilitated by Microsoft and I'm sure they are already thinking very deeply about the matter and indeed taking steps to ensure something like this never happens again.
 If the driver signature is not at the very least revoked, then how can we trust any signed driver from now on?

 As to what FTDI can do to rescue themselves, their aggressive and damaging tactics in this matter, to use their own terms: "MAY IRRETRIEVABLY DAMAGE" their company.